robertbreker/cxcli/README.md

 - Provide output as YAML: `cxcli systemlog GetRecords --output-as yaml`
 - Filter for fields using JMESPath: `cx systemlog GetRecords --cliquery 'Items[].Message."en-US"'`
 - Filter for values using JMESPath: `cx systemlog GetRecords --cliquery 'Items[?ActorDisplayName == "a.bad@m.an"]'`
+- Show information about the CVAD Site: `cx cvadrestapis Me_GetMe`

 - Create an Administrator notification in Citrix Cloud:

 ```bash